drupov/drupal8-decoupled/README.md

 The backend (Drupal) part is based on the drupal-composer project, so that [most of its' documentation](https://github.com/drupal-composer/drupal-project) should apply here too.

-Run `composer update` inside root folder to get files needed for your Drupal installation.
+Run `composer update` inside `backend` folder to get files needed for your Drupal installation.

 In order to use the configuration through the config_installer profile add this to you settings.php

 `$settings['install_profile'] = 'config_installer';`

-Run `drush si config_installer --db-url=mysql://root:@localhost/d8_react --account-pass=admin --yes` inside your `web` folder (change the appropriate credentials and database names).
+Run `drush si config_installer --db-url=mysql://root:@localhost/d8_react --account-pass=admin --yes` inside your `backend/web` folder (change the appropriate credentials and database names).

 ## Installation instructions - frontend